2024-2026 Undergraduate Catalog

 - Advanced career by demonstrating leadership skills, subject mastery, and the application of emerging technology along with social and environmental responsibility.

-- Pursued professional development or advanced studies to meet the emerging and evolving demands, and increasing responsibilities of a successful career
+- Pursued professional development, professional registration, or advanced studies to meet the emerging and evolving demands, and increasing responsibilities of a successful career

 Program Outcomes